We know what you’re thinking after reading our article title. “Steal from competitors?” you ask. “Isn’t that illegal, immoral and unethical?”

 One of the very best ways to steal from competitors is to find out how they’re doing financially.
 With financial data, you can identify your business’ own strengths and weaknesses and explore ways to improve.
 By evaluating things like their gross profit and average net profit margins, you’ll see just how your business stacks up, as well as where you may need to create efficiencies and change technology, processes or systems.

 - Spy on their online reviews

 You can start by researching this type of information through industry associations, business libraries and online web resources (search for a term like “industry ratios”).
 However, to gain real insight, you’ll want to seek out benchmarking data.
-At Accru Harris Orchard, we have the ability to use the financial data of hundreds of businesses, supplemented by a paid-for subscription service, to show clients just how their business compares and then make recommendations.
-Find out more about our free benchmarking service by clicking on the link below.
+Contact us to find out more.